How to Grow and Care for Bluecrown Passionflower (Passiflora caerulea) Indoors

 How to propagate Bluecrown Passionflower from stem-tip cuttings

-Take a 4-6 stem-tip cutting from a healthy Bluecrown Passionflower plant and ensure it has at least 2-3 leaf nodes.
+Take a 4-6 inches stem-tip cutting from a healthy Bluecrown Passionflower plant and ensure it has at least 2-3 leaf nodes.

 Insert the cutting in moist free-draining soil and place the set up in a warm, well-lit spot away from direct sunlight.